 Expert, step-by-step, illustrated instructions for how to clear a stoppage using a drain auger.

 Most people are familiar with the drain auger, a long, tightly wound flexible metal cable with a corkscrew auger at one end and a crank at the other.
 The closet auger is a little less familiar—it’s a very short version of the snake with a rigid end that is easier to push down into a toilet.

 1 Wearing rubber gloves, push the cable into the drain while turning the auger’s handle clockwise.
 Keep repositioning the grip as you feed the snake into the drain.

 2 When you feel the auger reach the blockage, keep turning and pull back a bit to chew away and dislodge the clog.

 3 Push forward again to grind away and, eventually, drive the auger through the clog.

 4 If possible, pull the blockage out through the pipe.
 At this point, the job becomes messy, so have a bucket ready and pull the cable back through a heavy-duty rag.

-5If this doesn’t work, try to find a branch clean-out (a sanitary-T fitting with a plug in one fork, located along the drainpipe that runs from the fixture to the main soil stack, often visible in a basement or crawlspace).
+5 If this doesn’t work, try to find a branch clean-out (a sanitary-T fitting with a plug in one fork, located along the drainpipe that runs from the fixture to the main soil stack, often visible in a basement or crawlspace).
 With a large bucket under the clean-out, slowly back out the plug with a wrench.
 Be ready: Water and waste may gush out.

 6 Run the drain auger in through the branch pipe as described in steps 1 through 4.
 If there doesn’t appear to be a clog in the branch, the blockage may be in the main waste and vent stack or in the sewer line.

-7 You can try to find the main and repeat this snaking effort, or you can try running an auger down the vent stack from the roof, although you’ll probably have to rent a long, motorized drain auger for this job.
+7 You can try to find the main clog and repeat this snaking effort, or you can try running an auger down the vent stack from the roof, although you’ll probably have to rent a long, motorized drain auger for this job.
 In most cases, it’s better to call a drain-clearing company or a plumber.